Making the Persimmon Tree

 With the help of my local caster, the wax model is transformed into metal!
 I completed the final polishing and stone-setting in my home studio.

-Learn more about jewellery design and wax carving
+Learn more about the craft of jewellery

 Thanks for reading!